 In 1993, the Young Parents program at G.P.
 Vanier High School was formed in response to a need to help young parents complete their high school education.
 The young parent program assists youth under the age of 25 who are parents or currently pregnant and are seeking support to complete their high school education.
 Specifically, the program provides support around education, childcare, and the social and health needs of expectant and parenting students in the Comox Valley.
 The child care centre allows parents to pursue their studies and careers while leaving their children in the trusted and experienced hands of TNTLS’ Early Childhood Educators.

-Support is provided to parenting and pregnant students attending School District #71 programs.
-Students attending G.P.
-Vanier Secondary School are enrolled in a Parenting Class each semester that covers parenting, child development, life skills, and more.
-Twice a week, the students participate in the Hot Lunch Program and cook lunch for themselves and children attending Teddies’N’Toddlers Child Care Centre.
-The class also hosts guest speakers and events like swimming lessons and therapeutic riding.
+Support is provided to parenting and pregnant students working towards their high school diploma in School District #71.
+Students attending the young parent program learn a variety of skills such as parenting, self-care, financial literacy and more.
+Twice a week, the students participate in the Hot Lunch Program and cook lunch for themselves and all children attending TNTLS Childcare centres.
+The class also hosts guest speakers and events such as swimming lessons, trips to the pumpkin patch and therapeutic riding.

 Among the program’s success stories is Jenny Deters from Rattan Plus, who was among the first young parents to graduate from the program.
 In Jenny’s words:

 “This is an organization that helped us have hope for the future as teen parents when we had nowhere else to turn.
 Statistically speaking, I should be struggling to make ends meet working a minimum wage job.
 Instead I have an amazing career and a son who has just entered a four-year scholarship to McGill University.
 I know that our group’s commitment to enriching the lives of each family and child results in a visible and meaningful difference in our community.” -Jenny Deters